Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Introduction

 \subsection{Roadmap}

-Our proof follows the classical approach due to Acquistapace and Terreni, but incorporates an \emph{a priori} improvement of weak solutions in the spatial variable.
-In this roadmap, we intend to give the reader an overview of our strategy.
+In this roadmap, we intend to give the reader an extensive overview of our strategy.
+Our proof follows a classical approach due to Acquistapace and Terreni, but incorporates an a priori improvement of weak solutions in the spatial variable using a commutator argument.

 The starting point is a weak solution theory for the generalized problem~\eqref{Eq: shifted non-autonomous equation}.
 This generalization permits us to use an approximation argument later on.
 Classically, this is due to Lions in the Hilbertian situation.
 Fackler used the result of Pr\"uss and Schnaubelt~\cite{PS01} to have a $(p,q)$-version of Lions' result at hand.
 We cannot do this, as~\cite{PS01} does not yield implied constants that are uniform in the coefficients.
-However, we will need such a control for the \emph{a priori} improvement of weak solutions in the spatial variable.
+However, we will need such a control for the a priori improvement of weak solutions in the spatial variable.
 We will come back to this at the very end of this roadmap.
-Hence, instead, we employ a framework of Dong and Kim~\cite{Dong-Kim-TAMS} to treat complex systems in divergence form over spaces of the type $\Lt^q(\Wx^{-1,p})$.
+Hence, instead, we employ a framework of Dong and Kim~\cite{Dong-Kim-TAMS} to treat complex systems in divergence form over spaces of the type $\Lt^q(w;\Wx^{-1,p})$.
+Another advantage of the result of Dong and Kim are weighted estimates in time for weak solutions.
 This will be done in Section~\ref{Sec: existence weak solutions}, and consists of relating their notions with ours, as well as verifying an oscillation condition.

 As is classical in the Acquistapace--Terreni approach, we derive a representation formula for weak $(p,q)$-solution in Section~\ref{Subsec: AT formula}.
+Fix $\tt \in (0,T)$.
 The formula reads